Get bullied

 Meaner than your ex.

 Gym Bully AI uses negative-reinforcement humor.
 The messages are rude by design.
-If you have a history of eating disorders, depression, anxiety related to exercise or body image, or any condition where this product could harm you, please don’t sign up.
-We’re for people who think a comedic ex texting them “where’s my DONE” is funny — not for serious health interventions.
+If you have a history of eating disorders, depression, anxiety related to exercise or body image, or any condition where this product could harm you, please don’t download it.
+We’re for people who think a comedic ex notifying them “where’s my DONE” is funny — not for serious health interventions.